chingu-voyages/voyage-project-tier2-menu-scheduler/README.md

 ### Extras (Not Required)

-  - [ ] Users can edit and delete an allergy
+  - [ ] Enable users to edit and delete an allergy

 ## Acceptance Criteria